Updated April 20, 2021

-This may come as a surprise, but the National Electrical Code is not, in itself, a legally enforceable document.
+Contrary to popular belief, the National Electrical Code is not, in itself, a legally enforceable document.
 The National Fire Protection Association, which publishes the NEC in a document coded NFPA 70, is an international nonprofit organization; it has no authority to create laws or legally enforceable regulations.
+The code changes every three years (we’ll address some of the recent changes in this article), which may explain why the United States has no federal mandate for following the NEC.

-However, under state law, you probably do have to adhere to some version of the NEC.
+However, under state law, most electricians must adhere to some version of the National Electric Code.
 States and cities usually pass laws requiring builders to complete electrical installations according to NEC standards.
 That leads to another question: Which version of the NEC holds sway in your area?

 So how does an electrician know which NEC to consult during a new installation?
 The answer depends on the state you’re in.
 Sometimes it depends on the county or city.
 In fact, once you start digging into the question of which states require electrical systems to comply with the NEC, things get rather confusing.